peterlewandowski/pl-portfolio-monorepo/apps/frontend-mentor/sunnyside-agency/README.md

 };
 ```

-#### Figma VSCode extension to speed up working with assets and Dev Mode to see CSS styling at a glance

-#### Imported SVGs as React Components and styled them using Tailwind utility classes such as `fill-white`
+#### - Imported SVGs as React Components and styled them using Tailwind utility classes such as `fill-white`:

 ```tsx
  <div className="mt-16 flex gap-8 [&>*]:cursor-pointer [&>*]:hover:[&>*>*]:fill-white">